moisespr123/GoogleDriveUploadTool/README.md

 # How to create a folder?
 1. Browse to the location you wish to create the new folder.
-2. Press "Create New Folder".
+2. Press "Create New Folder" or Go to Actions -> Create New Folder
 3. Type a Folder Name and press OK.

 # How to check if Folder ID is correct?
 1. Type Folder ID in the Text Box.